-One of the nation's top head swimming coaches, Jay Holmes will be entering his 10th season at the helm of the Aggie swimming program in 2013-14.
+One of the nation’s top head swimming coaches, Jay Holmes will be entering his 30th season as a coach with the Texas A&M swimming and diving program, and his 12th season at the helm of the men’s team in 2015-16.

 Holmes was voted the Big 12 Coach of the Year in 2004-05 in his first season as head coach after guiding the Aggies to a runner-up team finish at the Big 12 Championships and No. 15 finish at the NCAA Championships.
-Last year Holmes was voted the Big 12 Coach of the Meet after another runner-up Big 12 finish.
+In 2012, Holmes was voted the Big 12 Coach of the Meet after another runner-up Big 12 finish.

-Holmes, a former A&M swimmer and longtime assistant coach, was named the sixth head swimming coach at Texas A&M on July 14, 2004.
+Holmes, who began his long association with Texas A&M as a student-athlete in 1980, was named the sixth head swimming coach at Texas A&M on July 14, 2004.

-Coach Holmes' hard work, experience and dedication to the A&M program earned him the opportunity to lead the program that he's spent most of the last 25 years as a part of.
+Coach Holmes’ hard work, experience and dedication to the A&M program earned him the opportunity to lead the program that he’s spent most of the previous 20-plus years as a part of.

 His hard work has paid great dividends in the pool over the years as well.
-Nearly all of A&M's school records have been set during Holmes' tenure at A&M, with many of them coming over the past three years.
+All of A&M’s school records have been set during Holmes’ head-coaching tenure at A&M, with many of them coming over the past five years.

 Holmes’ work as an assistant coach was rewarded with a berth on the coaching staff of the 2001 USA Open Water team.
 He coached former A&M standout Patrick Dideum to a 13th-place finish at the Open Water World Championships in Fukouka, Japan, that summer.